print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/cts_esg.md

 &nbsp;&nbsp; **Returns:**

-&nbsp;&nbsp;&nbsp;&nbsp; a list of 40 dataframes containing simulated interest rates with maturities from 1 quarter up to 10 years, or 42 dataframes containing interest rate structure, NSW house value index, S&P/ASX200 closing prices if model is set to be interest_house_stock.
+&nbsp;&nbsp;&nbsp;&nbsp; A list of 40 dataframes containing simulated interest rates with maturities from 1 quarter up to 10 years, or 42 dataframes containing interest rate structure, NSW house value index, S&P/ASX200 closing prices if model is set to be interest_house_stock.

 &nbsp;&nbsp; **Usage:**